8evz0/OperatingSystems/README.md

   9. Virtual machines includes 2 programs: virtual machine detection (Win64/Linux) and virtual machine exit (the implementation is written in Assembler) (Linux);

-Using:\n
+Using:
-  ARCH: sh ./script.sh
+  1. ARCH: sh ./script.sh

-  Debian: bash[sh] ./script.sh
+  2. Debian: bash[sh] ./script.sh

-  Ubuntu: ./script.sh
+  3. Ubuntu: ./script.sh

 *** To check some result of tests in ./logs/ ***